<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=321450106792005&amp;ev=PageView&amp;noscript=1">

 6. Keeps HR costs in check through effective team-building efforts

 The human resources budget typically takes about 2% - 4% of the total annual revenue of an organization.
 The costs incurred by HR teams typically include hiring costs, training and onboarding costs, lost opportunity costs, attrition costs, and productivity costs.
-Employee retention policies can help you control costs and focus on symbolically driving employee relationships into revenue-generation units.
+Employee retention strategies can help you control costs and focus on symbolically driving employee relationships into revenue-generation units.

 For retaining top talent, organizations are doing everything possible such as raising salaries, listening to the disgruntled workforce and acting on their wishes, offering more opportunities for upskilling and knowledge acquisition, and signing bonuses.